roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-04 ****** byBoratus© We walked over to Slut Me.
+We walked over to Slut Me.
 He tried to run but the room seemed to have no boundaries and yet be incredibly small.
 He ran but, walking, we caught up to him.
 We each grabbed an arm.

  "I don't want to merge!"
 Slut Me screamed but then the memories pushed through all of us with the force of a hurricane.
 What took us by surprise was that Slut Me hadn't been created as a result of Real Me finding out about Paul.
 He'd been around before that.
 Paul groomed him gradually.
 He started him with submissive roles for Liz, not as an actual sub but just playing at it.
 The role became more in-depth though and the rewards of sex from Liz made him try harder to please her.
 Then Liz had him fuck Kathy.
 A task he was only too happy to do.
 Pretty soon, though, both women enjoyed his servitude as they had coffee, or shopped or fucked each other.
 The sex he had enjoyed so much became his table scraps.
 The girls were enjoying other men and he became more of a human dildo that they used when they were bored.
 The less sex he got the more he craved.
 The more he craved the more submissive he became.
 Finally the day came when Liz brought him to meet a client of Paul's.
 Liz had taken to dressing as sexy as Kathy by that point.
 Despite that the client didn't focus on her but on him, me.
 Liz patted his head and said, "You'd do anything for me, wouldn't you, Jim?"